Zcash community: Hello from KeepKey!

 5. Budget and Milestones

-Deliverables: Orchard-capable firmware, KeepKey Vault host integration, physical-device signing flow, testnet Orchard transaction, Zingo proof-of-concept PR, test vectors, build artifacts, and auditor-facing documentation.
+Deliverables: Orchard-capable firmware, KeepKey Vault host integration, physical-device signing flow, testnet Orchard transaction, test vectors, build artifacts, and auditor-facing documentation.

-Verification: public testnet transaction, code available for review, public Zingo PR.
+Verification: public testnet transaction and code available for review.

-Deliverables: remediation of issues identified during the Least Authority audit that are required for safe release, updated firmware and Vault integration after remediation, regression testing of the remediated signing flow, and a mainnet Orchard transaction signed using KeepKey.
+Deliverables: remediation of release-blocking issues identified during the Least Authority audit, updated firmware and Vault integration, regression testing of the remediated signing flow, production release artifacts, and a mainnet Orchard transaction signed using KeepKey.

 Verification: public release artifacts, confirmed mainnet transaction, and public audit report or remediation summary showing that release-blocking findings were addressed.

-Deliverables: user documentation, walkthroughs, developer reference materials, and interoperability documentation based on the Zingo proof-of-concept.
+Deliverables: user documentation, user walkthroughs, developer reference materials, and safety materials explaining the Orchard signing flow and device-confirmation model.

 Milestone Gating